petuum-inc/poseidon-release/docs/source/index.rst

 Performance at a Glance
 -----------------------

-Throughput Scalability

-Poseidon-enabled TensorFlow can scale almost linearly in total throughput with additional machines while simultaneously incurring little additional overhead even in the single machine setting.
+Poseidon-enabled TensorFlow can scale almost linearly in total throughput with additional machines while simultaneously incurring little additional overhead.

-The following figure shows Poseidon's performance on scaling up four widely adopted neural networks (see the table for their configurations) using distributed GPU clusters.
+The following figures show Poseidon's performance on four widely adopted neural networks (see the table for their configurations) using distributed GPU clusters.

 .. image:: https://c1.staticflickr.com/3/2632/32079844734_79b632baa7_n.jpg
    :height: 300px